-Vallejo came from a prestigious family with members being a finance minister, a general, and several European nobles who could trace their heritage back to Charlemagne.
-She also already had an established career by the time she met Escobar.
+Born to a prestigious family with an entrepreneurial father on Aug.
+26, 1949, Virginia Vallejo enjoyed a comfortable life in an otherwise tumultuous Colombia.Members of her family included a finance minister, a general, and several European nobles who could trace their heritage back to Charlemagne.

-Virginia Vallejo was immediately charmed by the crime lord, who, despite his bloody lifestyle and fierce reputation, was known for his affability and sense of humor.
-Vallejo would later write about this duality in her book Loving Pablo, Hating Escobar (which was later turned into a film starring Javier Bardem and Penelope Cruz).
+By her own account, Virginia Vallejo was immediately charmed by the crime lord.
+Despite his bloody lifestyle and fierce reputation, Escobar was known for his affability and sense of humor, and Vallejo would later write about this duality in her book Loving Pablo, Hating Escobar — which was later turned into a film starring Javier Bardem and Penelope Cruz.

-For his part, Escobar seemed equally enthralled, although there has always been a debate about the extent of his true feelings for her.
+For his part, Escobar seemed equally enthralled with Vallejo, although there has always been a debate about the extent of his true feelings for her.
 Many people believed he was simply using Vallejo to promote his public image, which she certainly helped him do.

 Virginia Vallejo, unfortunately, found that as the power and popularity of her former lover waned, so did her own.
 She wound up being shunned by her former elite friends and blacklisted from high social circles.
 She disappeared into relative anonymity until she suddenly resurfaced in the United States in July of 1996.